Botany Town Centre: Transport

 The mall is accessible via several high-frequency AT Metro bus services which depart from its bus interchange.
 During the day, buses on the 70 line run at least every 10 minutes towards Pakuranga, Panmure and the city centre.
 Meanwhile, buses run every 15 minutes towards Howick and Highland Park on the 72 bus line, towards Flat Bush and Manukau on the 35 bus line and towards Ōtara on the 31 bus line.
 Lower frequency services, usually every half hour, provide trips to Highbrook, Bucklands Beach, Half Moon Bay and Mission Heights.

 Bike racks are also provided at several locations throughout Botany Town Centre.

 Future rapid transit integration

 In 2018, Auckland Transport began planning rapid public transport between Botany and Auckland Airport.
 It is part of a wider programme to improve the transport system in South Auckland.
 A busway station is planned for the town centre, as the terminus for the Eastern Busway rapid transit link to Panmure railway station.

-A busway connecting Botany to Auckland's central suburbs is due to be completed in 2027.
+It is due to be completed in 2027.